This document constitutes part of a prospectus covering securities that have been registered under the Securities Act of 1933.

 •The Company’s Vice President – Human Resources, or another employee designated by the Vice President – Human Resources, will have the authority to modify the preceding loan repayment provisions in individual circumstances as he or she deems appropriate.

 PROCEDURES FOR TRANSACTIONS

-•Loan contract documents will be emailed to the Participant for signature.
-The Loan contract documents must be signed and returned within ten business days.
+•Loan contract documents will be delivered to the Participant for signature via Adobe Sign.
+The Loan contract documents must be signed within ten business days.
 The Participant will complete any authorizations that the Company determines are appropriate to provide for the collateralization of the Shares.